skip to content

 Colorado has many foster children needing placement, and too few foster homes to care for them

 On any given business day, we receive referrals from five to twenty children needing to be placed in a foster home.
 Children of every age, ethnicity and circumstance are referred, from newborn to 20 years old.
 Most of our children are referred along with their siblings.
-All of the children referred for foster care are removed from their family's care for reasons of abuse and/or neglect.
+All of the children referred for foster care are removed from their family’s care for reasons of abuse and/or neglect.
+The majority of our referrals for placement originate from the Denver Metro and Colorado Springs area, although we also work with rural communities such as Lake, Summit, Chaffee and Park Counties.